I write about spies, washed out, worn out, or thrown out.

 I hit the ground just as another bullet slammed into the concrete where my head had just been.

-It can use some more work, less commas, perhaps shorter, sharper sentences to convey the urgency and danger.
+It can use some more work, fewer commas, and perhaps shorter, sharper sentences to convey the urgency and danger.

 Perhaps we could paint a picture of the main character.

-He tentatively has the name of Jackson Galworthy.
+He tentatively has the name Jackson Galsworthy.
 He has always aspired to be a ‘secret agent’ or ‘spy’ and but through luck more than anything else, he was given his opportunity.
 The problem is he failed his first test and failure means washing out of the program.